nguyenhoanganh194/Anh-Nguyen-master-thesis/README.md

 6. Run the scenes to observe the simulations and analyze performance metrics.

-7. Experiment with different settings and configurations to further understand the differences between DOP and OOP approaches in mobile game development.
+7. Experiment with different settings and configurations to further understand the differences between DOP and OOP approaches.
+You can do this directly in the Unity Editor or build the project and run it on any device for real-world testing.

-8. [Additional instructions, if any]

 ## Contributing